conan-io/docs/howtos/capture_version.rst

         name = "Hello"
         version = get_version()

-Even if the *CMakeLists.txt* file is not exported to the local cache, it will still work, as the ``get_version()`` function returns None when it is not found, and then takes the version number from the package metadata (layout).
+Note that the version is taken from the package metadata when the recipe is already in the Conan cache.